University of Michigan COVID-19 Booster Mandate

 Sign this Petition

-By signing, I authorize No Booster Mandates at UofM to hand over the information I provide on this form to those who have power on this issue.
+By signing, I accept that No Booster Mandates at UofM will be able to see all the information I provide on this form.

 We will not display your email address publicly online.